Cavenfish/bonanca/docs/src/support.md

 2. **Report Issues**: If you encounter any bugs or have suggestions for new features, please open an issue on the [GitHub Issues]() page.
 Providing detailed information helps me address problems more effectively.
 3. **Contribute Code**: If you're a developer, consider contributing code to the project.
 You can fork the repository, make improvements or add new features, and submit a pull request.
 4. **Spread the Word**: Share Bonança with your friends, colleagues, and on social media.
 The more people who know about it, the more support and contributions the project can receive.
-5. **Financial Support**: If you'd like to provide financial support, consider donating by sending cryptocurrency to the following address:

-- BTC: `SOME_BTC_ADDRESS`
-- LTC: `SOME_LTC_ADDRESS`
-- ZEC: `SOME_ZEC_ADDRESS`

-Your support helps cover development costs and motivates me to continue improving Bonança.
 Thank you for being a part of the Bonança community!